Winter is coming!

 It’s all fun and games until somebody gets frustrated.

-A 2017 holiday recap by Bain cites a clear drop in Net Promoter Score (NPS) throughout December from shoppers dissatisfied with their experience in physical stores.
+A 2017 holiday recap by Bain cited a clear drop in Net Promoter Score (NPS) throughout December from shoppers dissatisfied with their experience in physical stores.

-The Pitney-Bowes 2017 Global Retail study showed that 47 percent of online shoppers globally reported frustration with everything from shipping, to returns, to lost products and miscalculated duties and taxes.
+A 2018 Pitney Bowes study showed that 56% of online shoppers reported frustration with everything from shipping, to returns, to lost products and miscalculated duties and taxes.

 There’s ample opportunity to improve the shopping experience and reduce frustration in an already stressful time of year.